-I believe this new school year will continue to usher in various opportunities to learn, share experiences, build capabilities and achieve success through a safe, and stimulating environment.
+I believe this new school year will continue to usher in various opportunities share to learn, experiences, build capabilities and achieve success through a safe, and stimulating environment.
 Our learning environment reflects the vision and the spirit of our school, and we will continue to unlock the potential of each student to bring out the best in them.